Four earthquakes hit Guatemala, killing three

 "The situation is completely under control."

-An initial 4.8 magnitude quake at 7 p.m.
-British time was followed about half an hour later by a second quake of 5.8 magnitude, the U.S. Geological Survey said.
+An initial 4.8 magnitude quake at 2 p.m.
+EDT was followed about half an hour later by a second quake of 5.8 magnitude, the U.S. Geological Survey said.
 There were two smaller ones after that.
-The epicentres of the quakes were near Cuilapa and the largest one had a depth of 25 miles (40 km), the USGS said.
-They shook buildings in Guatemala City, about 52 km away.
+The epicenters of the quakes were near Cuilapa and the largest one had a depth of 25 miles, the USGS said.
+They shook buildings in Guatemala City, about 33 miles away.

 The area is earthquake-prone with more than 15,000 tiny quakes since 1979, said Eddy Sanchez, the head of Guatemala's geological institute.